Jewish Life at CESJDS

 Going to a Jewish day school includes much more than learning about Jewish identity; it means experiencing Jewish life together.
 The Jewish Life team creates experiential programs and opportunities for students to deepen their Jewish identity and connection to their school community.
 One of our goals is to make connections for the students between the secular calendar and the Jewish calendar.
 The rhythm of the Jewish calendar is one which punctuates our religious life, and pointing out the significant dates should enhance a student’s relationship with his or her Judaism.

 Each day, students participate in Zman Kodesh (sacred time), dedicated to starting the day in a spiritual way.
 This form of sacred time enables students to build positive connections with Judaism and with their school community.
-We offer a wide variety of Zman Kodesh options — from traditional prayer in Egalitarian and Mehitzah (separate seating) settings, to alternative approaches such as Music, Creative Writing, Art, and others.
+We offer a wide variety of Zman Kodesh options — from traditional prayer in Egalitarian and Mehitzah (separate seating) settings, to alternative approaches such as Music, Journaling, Art, and others.
 These options are designed to expose students to a variety of models of Jewish spiritual expression.
 Students are encouraged to pursue their interests and to select the Zman Kodesh option that will provide the most engaging, meaningful, vibrant experiences for them each morning.

 Students in grades K-4 participate in T’filah in their classroom each day while students in 5th grade enjoy T’filah with their whole grade.
 These services are student led and celebrate all that they have learned during their time at the Lower School.
 They become familiar with the structure of the weekday, Shabbat and holiday prayers and develop the skills necessary to become active leaders and participants in synagogue services.
 Major prayers and liturgical themes are taught in great depth.